amponce/market-intel/outstatic/content/posts/todays-indicative-fixed-prices-market-intel.md

 slug: 'todays-indicative-fixed-prices-market-intel'
 description: ''
 coverImage: ''
-publishedAt: '2023-08-17T17:03:39.616Z'
+publishedAt: '2023-08-18T17:48:20.522Z'
 ---

-8-17-23
+8-18-23

-NYMEX prices are up a few cents so far today on the prompt month, moving as low as $2.57 and as high as $2.67.
-We’re down $0.32 from 1 week ago and down $6.70 from 1 year ago.
+NYMEX prices are down today, as much as $0.09 on the prompt month, moving as low as $2.52 and as high as $2.63.
+We’re down $0.23 from 1 week ago and down $6.70 from 1 year ago.
+If the prompt month continues to hold this curr3nt price, it will be the biggest decline in price over 1 week since early May ’23.
+A sure sign we could be very close to shoulder season discounts.
+For both NYMEX and Basis, patience is the play right now.

-Bulls – Weather - TX and Central Plains prepping for extreme heat.
-Demand – see weather.
-Resistance at $2.74 - $2.84.
+Bulls – Short term demand on a shrinking heatwave.
+Resistance at $2.69 - $2.80.

-Bears - 103Bcf/D production and lower than expected LNG exports.
-Support at $2.54 - $2.52.
+Bears – Remains the same - 103Bcf/D production and lower than expected LNG exports.
+Support at $2.524 - $2.47.

-Both PG&E CG and SoCal basis price points are down today.
-As we mentioned earlier this week, CPUC is pushing to increase Aliso Canyon storage from 41Bcf up to 68Bcf.
-If the vote goes in favor of increasing storage for this winter, we could see Basis prices for both SoCal and PG&E fall.
-We’re not saying it’s going to tank, but we could see strong downward pressure.

-Hillary became a hurricane earlier today (feel free to enter joke here) over Mexico’s Pacific coastline and could bring heavy rain to SoCal.
-If it does hit land in Mexico, we could see power outages south of the border, which in turn could lessen natgas demand heading south, causing a slight glut in the West region market, pushing basis prices down.
-Oh, the possibilities we see during hurricane seasons!
+We could see a drop in natural gas demand for power generation this weekend as Baja California and SoCal ready for Hurricane Hillary.

 PG&E CG SOCAL CG

 Start Month: Sep ‘23

-1 MONTH $5.80 $6.60
+1 MONTH $5.69 $6.50

-3 MONTHS $6.25 $7.15
+3 MONTHS $6.17 $7.07

-6 MONTHS $7.70 $8.85
+6 MONTHS $7.64 $8.78

-12 MONTHS $6.55 $7.30
+12 MONTHS $6.50 $7.25

-24 MONTHS $6.25 $7.00
+24 MONTHS $6.21 $6.95

 Winter Strips (Nov ’23 – March ‘24)

-$8.10 $9.25
+$8.00 $9.15

 Summer Strip (May ’24 – Aug ‘24)

-$5.23 $5.65
+$5.18 $5.60